Vein

-Veins are blood vessels in the circulatory system of humans and most other animals that carry blood toward the heart.
+A vein (/veɪn/) is a blood vessel in the circulatory system of humans and most other animals that carries blood towards the heart.
 Most veins carry deoxygenated blood from the tissues back to the heart; exceptions are those of the pulmonary and fetal circulations which carry oxygenated blood to the heart.
-In the systemic circulation arteries carry oxygenated blood away from the heart, and veins return deoxygenated blood to the heart, in the deep veins.
+In the systemic circulation, arteries carry oxygenated blood away from the heart, and veins return deoxygenated blood to the heart, in the deep veins.

-There are three sizes of veins, large, medium, and small.
+There are three sizes of veins: large, medium, and small.
 Smaller veins are called venules, and the smallest the post-capillary venules are microscopic that make up the veins of the microcirculation.
 Veins are often closer to the skin than arteries.